Taiwan Politics Database

 DPP

-2016, May 20— [incumbent]
+2024, May 20— [incumbent]

-The tenure covers the time span between the day when the president first took office until his/her last full day in office.
-When Lee Teng-hui first assumed the presidency in 1988, it was not as a result of a direct popular election but because his predecessor Chiang Ching-kuo had passed away and Lee as then-VP was next in line.
+When Lee Teng-hui first assumed the presidency in 1988, it was not as a result of a direct popular election but because his predecessor Chiang Ching-kuo (CCK) had passed away and Lee as then-VP was next in line.
+After Lee served out CCK's term, he was elected head of state for the first term in his own right by the First National Assembly on March 21, 1990.
 The first direct ROC presidential election took place on March 23, 1996 and was won by Lee.

 ++++++++++ TOP HOME [previous chapter] ++++++++++